How the Digital Economy has flourished for years:

 Digital India has empowered its citizen by giving them digital power like during the journey you don’t have to carry any physical documents.

 You can show a soft copy of the ticket and identity card which fulfils the purpose.

-Government is pushing Digitalization in the country by promoting e-services to every citizen.
+Government is pushing Digitalisation in the country by promoting e-services to every citizen.

-Another initiative – Digital India is all about Promoting development and creating an opportunity for new India in terms of job, technology, and transparency through Digitalization.
+Another initiative – Digital India is all about Promoting development and creating an opportunity for new India in terms of job, technology, and transparency through Digitalisation.

-To see the immediate impact of digitization, all we must do is look at how income tax filing and income tax return processes have been streamlined.
+To see the immediate impact of digitisation, all we must do is look at how income tax filing and income tax return processes have been streamlined.

 Today, you do not have to go and stand in front of an income tax officer to get an income tax refund.

-Time is not far when Digitization will change the phase of the Indian economy.
+Time is not far when Digitisation will change the phase of the Indian economy.